Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Routing

-Theme scientific work- "Using obsolete words in everyday life"
+Subject scientific work– “Using obsolete words in everyday life”

-Information about scientific supervisors - Kirichenko Svetlana Georgievna
+Information about scientific supervisors – Svetlana Georgievna Kirichenko

-Information about the presented work:
+Information about the submitted work:

 Type of work – abstract and research